OpenTTD/OpenTTD/readme.txt

   George                          - Canal graphics Andrew Parkhouse (andythenorth) - River graphics David Dallaston (Pikka)         - Tram tracks
-  Marcin Grzegorczyk              - Foundations for tracks on slopes", All Translators                 - For their support to make OpenTTD a truly international game Bug Reporters                   - Thanks for all bug reports Chris Sawyer                    - For an amazing game!
+  Marcin Grzegorczyk              - Foundations for tracks on slopes, All Translators                 - For their support to make OpenTTD a truly international game Bug Reporters                   - Thanks for all bug reports Chris Sawyer                    - For an amazing game!